BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 A template for this upload type can be found here[LINK].

-The required fields for this upload type are (1) an identifier for the occurrence (subject) you are linking to (occurrenceID, catalog number, and/or other catalog number), (2) association type (selected from the pulldown menu), and (3) resourceUrl.
+The required fields for this upload type are (1) a subject identifier for the occurrence you are linking to (occurrenceID, catalog number, and/or other catalog number), (2) association type (selected from the pulldown menu in the portal), (3) relationship (selected from the pulldown menu in the portal), and (4) resourceUrl.

-Optional fields include identifier (of the associated occurrence "object"), relationshipID, subType, basisOfRecord, verbatimSciname, locationOnHost, conditionOfAssociate, establishedDate, dynamicProperties, notes, and accordingTo.
+Optional fields include accordingTo, basisOfRecord, establishedDate, identifer, notes, object identifier (catalog number, occurrenceID, or occid), relationshipID, resourceUrl, subType, or verbatimSciname.

 #### "Occurrence - Internally Managed" Uploads